 Situated on the edge of the hamlet of Les Baux at the foot of Mont Ventoux just 3km from the lively village of Bédoin with its numerous cafés and restaurants, bakers and weekly market, Gîte Les Enfantines and Oustau du Ventoux are in an ideal spot surrounded by cherry orchards, vineyards and almond trees for walking and cycling holidays through the picturesque hamlets and villages of the Vaucluse area of Provence.

 Bédoin is a lively place with all the amenities you’d expect in a village inhabited all year round with activities held in the cultural centre and library.
-There are tennis courts and an open air swimming pool too (July and August only).
-As well as the weekly Monday market there is a local farmer’s market on Saturday evenings between May and September where you can buy the finest seasonal produce – olives, tapenades, goats cheeses, sausages, lavender honey to name but a few.
-These markets takes place in different villages in the Comtat Venaisin area and provide a chance for locals to meet and catch up over a Pastis or a local Cotes du Ventoux wine.
+There are tennis courts and an open air swimming pool (open July till early September).
+As well as the weekly Monday morning market there is a local farmer’s market on Saturday evenings between May and September where you can buy the finest seasonal produce – olives, tapenades, goats cheeses, sausages, lavender honey to name but a few.
+These markets take place in different villages in the Comtat Venaisin area and provide a chance for locals to meet and catch up over a Pastis or a local Côtes du Ventoux wine.

 Crillon Le Brave

-This pretty village is dominated by a five-star hotel but also has some art galleries, pottery and an imposing statue of Monsieur Crillon himself.
-A nice bistrot du pays offering slow food cuisine and an additional bar/restaurant make Crillon a pretty place to stroll around with views to admire over a slow lunch!
+This pretty village is dominated by a five-star hotel but also has an art gallery, pottery, boulangerie and an imposing statue of Monsieur Crillon himself.
+A nice bistrot du pays offering slow food cuisine and Le Vieux Four with its pretty terrace plus an additional bar/restaurant and épicerie all make Crillon a pretty place to stroll around with views to admire over a slow lunch or apéro!